Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

 \subsection{Euler Equations of Gas Dynamics}

 A wide variety of standard and challenging numerical tests for compressible Euler equations are available to evaluate the robustness and accuracy of a proposed numerical scheme.
-In the following, we select several representative and demanding examples, typical in the literature and sufficiently complex from our perspective, to demonstrate the performance of the proposed BP OE PAMPA scheme.
+In the following, we select several representative and demanding examples, typical in the literature and sufficiently complex from our perspective, to demonstrate the performance of the proposed BP OE \pampa scheme.
 In all cases, the invariant domain is such that $\rho, p\in [10^{-10},10^{10}]$.
 We simply want that the BP procedure avoids blow-up.
+In all cases the CFL number is set to $0.3$, and $\gamma=1.4$ except for case 9 where it is set to $5/3$.